 Click the add to cart button below and proceed to the checkout to get signed up.
 You will be emailed a username/password to login and begin.

-Related Courses for WA:
+Related Courses for Washington:

 The minimum age to sell and serve alcohol in Washington is 18.

-The Washington State Liquor Control Board
+The Washington State Liquor and Cannabis Board

 Phone: (360) 664-1600